 If you are losing your mind trying to find the source of a squealing noise on your Jeep Wrangler, then you need to read this article.
 Locating the source of a sinister squeak can be frustrating and downright frustrating.
 Many choose to simply ignore the squeaky noises and learn to live with them.
-Sometimes, however, these squeaks can be something serious, and a pre-warning of a major component is about to fail and cause catastrophic damage.
+Sometimes, however, these squeaks can be something serious, and a pre-warning that a major component is about to fail and cause catastrophic damage.

 So what are some of the common causes of squeaks on your Jeep?
 Let’s have a look.

-A Squeaking noise on a jeep Wrangler can come from any of the below components:
+A Squeaking noise on a Jeep Wrangler can come from any of the below components:

 - Brake Caliper Clips

 - Exhaust Bolts